Krishna-Noutiyal/ITR-Kit/form-16_generator/README.md

 - Fills Form-16 ( `.xlsx` file ) automatically.
 - User-friendly interface for file selection and output generation.
 - Modern UI
-- Can be compiled to web app, desktop app and apk.
+- Can be compiled to a web app, a desktop app or an APK.

 ## Installation ⬇️

-To install the software you can download the latest relase of the software from the release section of this repository.
+To install the software, you can download the latest release of the software from the release section of this repository.

 ## Build ⚙️

-To build the application from scratch for windows run the following command:
+To build the application from scratch for Windows, run the following command:

 > [!NOTE]
-> Make sure you have `git` and `tar` are installed on your system.
+> Make sure you have `git` and `tar` installed on your system.
-> To check if git and tar are present you can type `git` and `tar` directly to your console if no error is shown both are installed on your system.
+> To check if git and tar are present, you can type `git` and `tar` directly into your console; if no error is shown, both are installed on your system.

 ```powershell
 git archive --remote="https://github.com/Krishna-Noutiyal/ITR-Kit" HEAD:form-16_generator | tar -x
 ```

 Head to the form-16_generator folder and run the build command:

 ```powershell